Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Model Hamiltonian

 \subsection{The 1D $p+is$ superconductor}

-We first give a quick review on how the $p\pm is$ pairing state arises based on a free energy analysis \cite{Yang2020}.
-The Ginzburg–Landau free energy of the system with coexisting $p$-wave and $s$-wave superconducting pairing components up to quartic order can be written as
+We first give a quick review on how the $p\pm is$ pairing state arises based on a free-energy analysis \cite{Yang2020}.
+The Ginzburg Landau free energy of the system with coexisting $p$- and $s$-wave superconducting pairing components up to quartic order can be written as

 It is clear that the free energy in Eq. (\ref{eq:F}) is invariant under both time reversal $\left(\mathcal T\right)$ and inversion $\left(\mathcal P\right)$ symmetries.
 The last term of the free energy $F$ in Eq. (\ref{eq:F}) can be rewritten as